OpenPrinting/pappl-retrofit/README.md

 interface.
 Here a feature for downloading HP's proprietary plugin is added.

-The Test Printer Application searches for PPDs, PPD archives, driver information files (`.drv`), and PPD-generating executables on
+The Legacy Printer Application searches for PPDs, PPD archives, driver information files (`.drv`), and PPD-generating executables on

 ```